GameWithPixels/PixelsUnityPlugin/README.md

 Also the
 [_DiceBag_](https://gamewithpixels.github.io/PixelsUnityPlugin/class_systemic_1_1_unity_1_1_pixels_1_1_dice_bag.html)
-singleton implements methods for scanning for and connecting to Pixels.
+static class implements methods for scanning for and connecting to Pixels.

 #### Pixel messages